CodeFromAnywhere/typerepo/modules/model-types/README.md

-## 🔹 Markdown

-a string that is known to contain markdown.

 ## generateRandomString()

 | Input      |    |    |
 | ---------- | -- | -- |
 | length | number |  |
 | **Output** | `String`   |    |

-## 🔹 CategoryStack

-Taken from the location in the folder of the db-model.

-NB: Changing this value when updating/upserting, changes where the item is located!

-- null: string